quat1024/quat1024/README.md

 ### Minecraft modding resources

-Check the [mc-modding tag on my blog](https://highlysuspect.agency/tags/mc-modding/) for more articles.
+Check the [my blog](https://highlysuspect.agency/) for more articles.
 There are also notes in [my Voldeloom fork](https://github.com/CrackedPolishedBlackstoneBricksMC/voldeloom/tree/disaster-time/quat_notes) about vintage Minecraft toolchains and tech.

 <!--
 **quat1024/quat1024** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.